snvtr/chords/README.md

-guitar chords builders in Python and MS JScript.
+guitar chords builders in Python, MS JScript and Java.